Brixton Hill, London

 With the limited area available, the landscaping concept aims to utilise as much space as possible for soft landscaping with semi-natural vegetation, new trees and intensive green roofs.
 The hard landscaping in the middle of the site is proposed from high-quality permeable block paving in different sizes and finishes to differentiate the pedestrian paths and the parking spaces.

-Status: Planning Application submitted
+Status: Planning Application Approved

 Total GIA: 25,000sqft